 To help us be good neighbors to those we share the center with, please DO NOT park in our center’s parking lot between the hours of 10:00 am and 4:00 pm, except on Sundays.
 Our Lease stipulates cars parked within these hours will be towed, and we don’t want to see your vibe killed with that!
 If there is a free spot in one of two spaces marked 109, they are reserved for KOMO staff and members on a first come basis.

 How long is class?

-Classes are 50 minutes long and can accommodate a maximum of 10 clients so you can be sure you’ll never be crowded into a corner!
+Classes range from 30-50 minutes long and can accommodate a maximum of 10 clients so you can be sure you’ll never be crowded into a corner!
 To maximize your workout time and due to the special nature of the method, the format does not include a traditional warm-up or cool-down that is seen in most group fitness classes.
 Also, breaks will not be cued so please take them when and if needed.
 Feel free to stretch prior to class and be sure to include recovery practices between classes.
 If you have questions on any of this, please ask and we’re happy to help!

 Do you have lockers or storage?

 We have shelves under the reception area benches for you to store your belongings during class.

 Expect to sweat!
 Bring a small workout towel and water.

 For safety, no glass containers will be permitted next to the machines, unless wrapped in a break resistant casing.
 No cell phones during class; please be respectful of the instructor and other class members.

 Wear comfortable, form-fitting sportswear without metal or plastic trim, which can be damaging to equipment.
 Baggy clothing is not recommended.
 If you have long hair, bring something to tie it back.
 Please remove jewelry prior to class to prevent it from being caught in the machine and/or causing damage to it.
 To be considerate of fellow clients with allergies/sensitivities, please do not wear strong scents.